- Another Shoe in the CADCAM Consolidation Game Drops: Cimatron + GibbsCAM on

 BBB sees trust as a function of two primary factors – integrity and performance.
 Integrity includes respect, ethics and intent.
 Performance speaks to a business’s track record of delivering results in accordance with BBB standards and/or addressing customer concerns in a timely, satisfactory manner.

 BBB ensures that high standards for trust are set and maintained.
-We exist so consumers and businesses alike have an unbiased source to guide them on matters of trust.… Read the rest
+We exist so consumers and businesses alike have an unbiased source to guide them on matters of trust.
+We provide educational information and expert advice that is free of charge and easily accessible.

 I just finished posting the HSM Toolpaths chapter to the Feeds and Speeds Cookbook.
 If you’ve been wondering why those crazy swirly toolpaths are so popular, what the advantages for them might be, or how to figure feeds and speeds for HSM, check it out.